It’s been a while coming, but here is the summary of our sailing adventures for 2018. It even includes a pie chart!

 This is a new category!
 I have what is probably best described as an inappropriate-for-a-boat penguin collection, made of glass or pottery.
 Yes, on a boat.
 Every time we head to sea I tuck them under the duvet on the bed; when we arrive I put them back on display atop a cabinet in the aft cabin.
 It’s a labour of love.

 I’ve collected them from well before we moved aboard and just can’t help adding new ones when I come across them.

-To recap, last year we published a rough breakdown of our spend – perhaps it will help any of you thinking of following this lifestyle.
+To recap, last year we published a rough breakdown of our spending.
+Perhaps it will help any of you thinking of following this lifestyle (to read that blog, click here).
 For those that don’t know us here’s a bit of background: we’re both British so costs have been converted to £ as this is what ultimately comes out of our bank accounts.
 We’re early 50s/late 40s age group and live aboard Emerald full time.
-We keep our boat costs down by doing as many of the maintenance and repairs jobs as we are capable of doing.
-We also believe it’s useful to know your boat as well as you can as you never know when something is going to break down and you could be a long way from the nearest repair person.
+We aim to keep our boat costs down by doing as many of the maintenance and repairs jobs as we are capable of doing.
+We also believe it’s useful to know your boat as well as you can.
+You never know when something is going to break down and you could be a long way from the nearest repair person.

 Total outgoings were very similar to last year’s, suggesting we may now have found our groove.
 Without any major damage or breakages to resolve, there was a slight shift in funds from spending on the boat to spending on fun.
 That sounds like a positive shift to have made!

 As we headed north, the cost of groceries increased slightly, particularly on Corsica and Elba.
 The increase could also be accounted for by the vast quantities of French cheese we bought whilst in Corsica.